 Nevada does not issue licenses or ID cards to tourists.
-Other Non U.S. citizens may, or may not, be eligible depending on their specific immigration status.
+Other non U.S. citizens may, or may not, be eligible for a license or a driver authorization card depending on their specific immigration status.

 Email or call your local DMV office before applying for a license.
 Please include the Status Code issued by the U.S. Bureau of Citizenship and Immigration Services.
 The type of license or ID issued is determined by immigration status.

 Non citizens who possess U.S. issued immigration documents may qualify for a standard license or ID card.
 See Proof of Identity for a Standard Driver License, Commercial Driver License or Identification Card.